ashtonfei/google-apps-script-projects/README.md

 * Form vailaible during a specific date time
 * Form validation with REGEX
 * Form background images
+* Use previous inputs as an dynamic prefix in the description

 ### Form Configurations
 * Maximum responses